Contentstack LogoContentstack Logo

 For Contentstack-hosted extensions, the iframe's origin will be null as we don't enable the 'allow-same-origin' flag.

-CORS Issue in Frontend Frameworks
+Handling CORS Issue In Frontend Frameworks

 Was this article helpful?